Conda on Biowulf

 Install fresh conda env in /data/$USER/mymamba and generate conda init_file as ~/bin/mymamba

-mamba_install /data/$USER/mymamba --init-file=~/bin/mymamba
+mamba_install --init-file=~/bin/mymamba /data/$USER/mymamba

-mamba_install --comment-out-only
+mamba_install --cleanup-only

 Add "conda init" to ~/bin/myminiconda for customized env